 You may be required to take out keyman cover as a condition of securing a business loan.

-Make sure you seek professional advice before taking out a keyman insurance policy, as there may be another product more suitable to your situation, such as relevant life insurance (paid for by the company), or critical illness cover (paid for personally).
+Make sure you seek professional advice before taking out a keyman insurance policy, as there may be a more suitable option for your situation, such as relevant life insurance (paid for by the company) or critical illness cover (paid for personally).